-So far, we've reviewed 246 headsets and below are our recommendations for the best travel-friendly headphones to buy in 2018.
+So far, we've reviewed 283 headsets and below are our recommendations for the best headphones for airplanes to buy in 2018.
 See also our recommendations for the best wireless over-ear headphones, the best noise cancelling earbuds and the best noise cancelling headphones.

 The best travel headphones we've tested are the Sony WH-1000XM3.
 They're a big improvement over the WH-1000XM2, with a more comfortable design, better noise canceling, and a better battery performance.

 They have one of the best noise canceling feature for any ANC-enabled headset that we've tested so far.
 They isolate more than the previous model and outperform the Bose QuietComfort 35 II since you can optimize their noise-canceling depending on your environment.
 They also leak a lot less so you can play your music at higher volumes to mask even more noise without bothering the people around you.

 They're a lot more customizable than the QC35 II and the Bowers and Wilkins PX and they do well in most categories that make a good travel headset.
 If you're often on public transit, commuting to work, or travel a lot by plane or train, then the WH-1000XM3 are a great choice that will not disappoint.

 If comfort is your highest priority when getting a travel headset, then go for the Bose QuietComfort 35 II instead of the Sony WH-1000XM3.
 They do not have the customization options of the Sonys or the Sennheiser PXC 550 Wireless, so you won't be able to EQ their sound profile to match what you are listening to.
 They also do not feel as premium for their price tag as the Sonys or the Bowers and Wilkins PX.
 But on the upside, they are the most comfortable closed-back over-ears that we've tested so far.